 Serving in the US armed forces is a life-changing decision.
 The military offers opportunities and experiences that few jobs can, but is also a dangerous and challenging career path.
 Some consider enlisting for the education opportunities available both while serving and after returning to civilian life.

-If you have already completed your undergrad or graduate education, you might be looking for loan forgiveness options through military service.
-Here we will outline the many programs that servicemen and servicewomen can consider for student loan forgiveness:
+If you have already completed your undergrad or graduate education and have student loan debt, you might be reviewing your personal finances and looking for loan forgiveness options or repayment plans through military service.
+Here we will outline the many programs that servicemen and servicewomen can consider for student loan forgiveness.

 The Servicemembers Civil Relief Act (SCRA)

 If you obtained student loans before enlisting, the Servicemembers Civil Relief Act (SCRA) could reduce the interest rate on your loans to 6% while on active duty.
-This isn’t just for student loans, but could also include car loans, mortgages, and credit cards.
+This isn’t just for student loan payments, but could also include car loans, mortgages, and credit cards.

 Who is eligible for SCRA?